 If sarcoidosis causes certain organs and systems to fail, the results can be fatal.
 These complications are usually associated with the heart, lungs, kidneys, and nervous system.
 The mortality rate in people diagnosed with sarcoidosis is somewhere between five and eight percent.

-- Q What is an autoimmune disease?
+- Q What is an autoantibody?

 - Q Could numbness in hands be from sarcoidosis?

-- Q What is autoimmune enteropathy?
+- Q How common is sarcoidosis?